Gauge Invariance for Classical Massless Particles with Spin: Transitive Group Actions of the Poincaré Group

 For a massive particle, we can take the reference state \eqref{eq:PhaseSpacePointRefState} to describe the particle at rest, with reference four-momentum

-The condition \eqref{eq:FourMomSpinTensorZeroPhysicalCondition} then implies that the particle's spin tensor \eqref{eq:SpinTensorFrom3Vecs} reduces to the three-dimensional spin pseudovector $\vec S$, whose possible orientations fill out a compact, fixed-energy region of the particle's phase space.
+The condition \eqref{eq:FourMomSpinTensorZeroPhysicalCondition} then eliminates unphysical spin degrees of freedom and implies that the particle's spin tensor \eqref{eq:SpinTensorFrom3Vecs} reduces to the three-dimensional spin pseudovector $\vec S$, whose possible orientations fill out a compact, fixed-energy region of the particle's phase space.

-On the other hand, for massless particles and tachyons, the little group of Poincaré transformations that preserve the particle's reference state dictates that the particle's phase space at any fixed energy is seemingly noncompact, leading to infinite entropies and other thermodynamic pathologies, besides problems that arise in the corresponding quantum field theories.\footnote{See, for example, \citep{Wigner:1963iqmeom,Abbott:1976mpcsi}, but also \citep{SchusterToro:2013tcspwsfsa} for a more optimistic take.}
+By contrast, for massless particles and tachyons, the little group of Lorentz transformations that preserve the particle's reference four-momentum $p_{0}^{\mu}$ dictates that the particle's phase space at any fixed energy is seemingly noncompact, leading to infinite entropies and other thermodynamic pathologies, besides problems that arise in the corresponding quantum field theories.\footnote{See, for example, \citep{Wigner:1963iqmeom,Abbott:1976mpcsi}, but also \citep{SchusterToro:2013tcspwsfsa} for a more optimistic take.} For a tachyon, the only way to eliminate this noncompactness is to require that the spin tensor vanishes, $S^{\mu\nu}=0$, meaning that tachyons are naturally spinless.

+For a massless particle, by contrast, the story is more interesting.
+We can take the massless particle's reference four-momentum to be